Stefan Diez: Career

-Starting in 2007, Diez started teaching at the Karlsruhe University of Arts and Design and in 2015 he joined the faculty of Lund University's School of Industrial Design in Lund, Sweden.
+Starting in 2007, he started teaching at the Karlsruhe University of Arts and Design, and in 2015 he joined the faculty of Lund University's School of Industrial Design in Lund, Sweden.
 Since 2018, he has served as the Head of Industrial Design at the University of Applied Arts Vienna.

 Sustainability

-He considers "circular design" to be a key principle of his product design philosophy and "his products put forward a sustainable approach that combines multiplicity of use with superior durability".
-In fact, his AYNO lamp, designed for Midgard, received the 2021 German Sustainability Award.
+Stefan Diez considers circular design to be a key principle of his product design philosophy, and his products often utilize a sustainable approach by incorporating multipurposeness and durability.
+His AYNO lamp, designed for Midgard, received the 2021 German Sustainability Award.